-We go about our daily lives sharing information freely and casually online — whether logging in and out of websites and apps, connecting to public Wi-Fi, banking, filling in surveys, and taking part in the latest social media trends — and that’s barely scratching the surface of our online activity.
+We go about our daily lives sharing information freely and casually online — whether logging in and out of websites and apps, connecting to public Wi-Fi, banking, filling in surveys, and taking part in the latest social media trends — and that’s barely scratching the surface.

-As our lives continue to become increasingly digital, with many Canadians embracing the full-time shift to remote work (something I embraced 5 years ago), our everyday actions can pose an increased risk to the security of our information and identities.
-Cyberattacks continue to target Canadians and it’s more important than ever that we protect ourselves, especially during times like tax season when cybercrime is especially prevalent (you know those robocalls and phishing texts I’m talking about).
+As our lives continue to become increasingly digital, our everyday actions can pose an increased risk to the security of our information and identities, especially during times like tax season when cybercrime is especially prevalent (you know those robocalls and phishing texts I’m talking about).

 Cybercrime is on the Rise

 I used to think I was just becoming more aware of cybercrime from reading the news more or knowing people in my circle who’ve experienced fraud, but then I saw the statistics.
-As reported by the Canadian Anti-Fraud Centre, 2021 was a historic year for financial losses due to cybercrime. $380 million was lost by Canadians from scams and fraud, an increase of 130% compared to 2020.
-There were also 67,533 victims of fraud in 2021, an increase of 60% compared to 2020.
+As reported by the Canadian Anti-Fraud Centre, 2022 was a historic year for financial losses due to cybercrime. $530 million was lost by Canadians from scams and fraud, an increase of 138% compared to 2021.
 It’s important to point out that it’s estimated that fewer than 5% of victims ever file a fraud report with the CAFC, so these numbers are significantly higher in reality.
 And in fact, this became even more real to me when I almost became a fraud victim.

 How I Almost Became a Fraud Victim

-Some of you may already know this because I posted it on my Instagram Stories a few months ago, but I almost became one of those fraud victims.
+Some of you may already know this because I posted it on my Instagram Stories last year, but I almost became one of those fraud victims.
 It was during the chaos of me moving into my new place and dealing with mail being sent mistakenly to our old place and redirected to a friend’s house.

 I know you may be reading this and thinking “Oh come on, that’s obviously a phishing scam!”
 But here’s the thing, I was busy, overtired from moving, and already dealing with misplaced mail.
 It made sense to me at the time, so I clicked on the link, put in my credit card info, and was just about to hit submit when a voice yelled in my head “Hey…wait a minute.
 Are you sure this is from Canada Post?”